hanabi/hanabi.github.io/docs/level-21.md

 - First, see the section on the *[Scream Discard](level-6.md#the-scream-discard-chop-move-sdcm)*.
 - Occasionally, a player will have one or more known-trash cards in their hand.
 In this situation, the player is expected to first discard their known-trash card(s) before discarding their chop.
-- Subsequently, if a player instead discards their chop instead of discarding their known-trash card, it must be a signal that something is wrong.
-This works exactly in the same way as a normal *Scream Discard* does (except for the fact that it was triggered by having a known-trash card in the hand instead of having a known-playable card in the hand).
+- Subsequently, if a player discards their chop instead of discarding their known-trash card, it must be a signal that something is wrong.
+This should trigger a *Scream Discard* in the same way that discarding chop with a known-playable card would.
+- Even though this move is triggered in a separate way from a normal *Scream Discard*, we still call it a *Scream Discard* since it is so similar.
 - It is illegal for a player to discoard their chop if they have both a known-playable card and a known-trash card in their hand.
 (In this situation, if the player wanted to perform a *Scream Discard* in this situation, they would discard their known-trash card.)
 If a player does this, it is to be treated as a known-mistake.

 <br />